hougesen/mdsf/CONTRIBUTING.md

 The file must include _at least_ 2 keys, `binary`, which, as the key suggest, is the name of the binary, and `commands`, which is a nested map of all the commands for the tool.

-If we wanted to add support for mdsf that would look like the following:
+If we wanted to add support for mdsf (`mdsf format PATH_TO_FILE`) that would look like the following:

 ```json
 // tools/mdsf/plugin.json